-- 3. Procedures to Apply for Credit by Examination - a.
+3. Procedures to Apply for Credit by Examination

+- a.
 A student will review the course information assignment sheet and the course outline containing course objectives which will be made available upon request by the chair of the department or dean of the division in which the course is offered. - b.
 After reviewing course content, as listed in Step I, a student may complete an Application for Credit by Examination.
 Applications for Credit by Examination will be available in division offices, Career Services and the Office of Records and Registration. - c.
 A completed application will be submitted to the chair of the department or dean of the division in which the course is offered.
-The department chair or division dean and the appropriate instructor will evaluate and assess the completed application and will consult with those indicated in determining the approval or disapproval of an application.
+The school dean and the appropriate instructor will evaluate and assess the completed application and will consult with those indicated in determining the approval or disapproval of an application.
 When an application is approved, a copy of the application, along with payment, should be forwarded to Student Accounts prior to the administration of the challenge exam. - d.
-When an application is not approved, the department chair or division dean will provide the applicant with a written explanation setting forth the reasons for the denial.
+When an application is not approved, the school dean will provide the applicant with a written explanation setting forth the reasons for the denial.
 A student may appeal in writing to the Provost for review of a rejected application.
-When an appeal is successful, the Provost, in consultation with the department chair or division dean and the instructor, will establish an examination date, time and location notifying the student in writing.
+When an appeal is successful, the Provost, in consultation with the school dean and the instructor, will establish an examination date, time and location notifying the student in writing. - e.

-e.
 In all cases, the examiner is responsible for reporting the grade to the Office of Records and Registration no later than three instructional days after the examination has been administered.
 Upon receipt of the instructor's grade report (of a passing grade), the College Registrar will update the student's transcript to show credit and quality points awarded.
 The transcript entry will read as follows (sample):

+Course Course Credit Earned GPA Quality

-Course Number Course Title Grad e Credit Hours Earned Hours GPA Hours Quality Points ENGL 200 Advanced Composition В 3 3 3 9
+Name Number Course Title Grad e Hours Hours Hours Points

+ENGL 200 Advanced Composition В 3 3 3 9